jcs090218/32feet.Unity.Example/README.md

 [![Bluetooth](https://img.shields.io/badge/Bluetooth-Classic-006DB5.svg?style=flat&logo=bluetooth)](#)

 This project teaches you how to use [32feet](https://github.com/inthehand/32feet) inside your Unity project.
-This project should be easy enough for any experienced Unity Developer to further develop a Bluetooth application using the Unity Engine.
+You would only need a little experience of Unity in order to understand and interact with `32feet` library.

 ## Dependencies